hj-lv/lhj/README.md

 - RrConfig.cpp,RrConfig.h: read and parse configuration files
 - util.h: define some universal functions
 - result.txt: record the results
+- readme: the format of the configuration file in main.cpp
 ---

 ### Compile and Run the examples